INCREASING IMAGE THEFT

 THE POWER OF REVERSE IMAGE SEARCH

-Alright, let’s get down to the methods.
+Alright, let’s get down to the methods how you can find out if someone is using your pictures.
 First, scan your portfolio and pick one of your most popular and often shared pictures.
 Did you get it?
 Perfect.
 Then, open your browser and go to Google Images.
 Soon you will see copies of your image.
 There might also be some similar pictures.
 You can ignore these and just focus on the ones which were stolen from you!
 Take screenshots – you need some proof.
 Now, you should try to find the infringer’s contact data.
 Once you click on the image you will get to see who published it.
 In order to find an image’s address, you should right click on the picture, then pick the option to ’Copy image address/URL‘.
 It is not always easy to find the right data.
 At PhotoClaim, we have a team of imprint experts who will identify even the most well-hidden image thieves.

 Another way to look for stolen pictures would be to install specific browser extensions with an image search function.
 You can find such tools available for different browsers.
 These will also help you identify stolen photos online.